martinohanlon/exploring-space-with-minecraft/worksheets/displayingrealtimedata.md

 python3 mcastrorealtime.py
 ```

-The SpaceCRAFT display will be created in front of the player position, go back to Minecraft, look up and you will see the ISS.
+The SpaceCRAFT display will be created in front of the players position, go back to Minecraft, look up and you will see the ISS.

 ## Explore the SpaceCRAFT data